 It is simply not enough to know what the equilibrium concentrations of the scaling minerals are, as information on how quickly equilibrium is reached is of paramount importance.
 Many scales form almost instantaneously (e.g. calcite, sulphides) once the fluid becomes supersaturated, whereas silica and metal silicates for example take some time to equilibrate and the reactions are strongly influenced by pH, temperature and salinity.
 Low pH, temperature and salinity slow down the scaling rate of silica and this is often taken advantage of in process design.
 An example of this is the acidification of silica supersaturated solutions to lower the pH sufficiently (appr. pH 4.5-5.5) to slow down the scale formation, for example in heat exchangers of binary units for the generation of electricity.
-This may increase the corrosion rate of pipework.
-It is relatively simple to apply as sulphuric acid or hydrochloric acid which is simply injected by means of a chemical metering pump into the brine pipeline.
+This may increase the corrosion rate of steel pipes.
+It is relatively simple to apply pH modification as sulphuric acid or hydrochloric acid is simply injected by means of a chemical metering pump into the brine pipeline.

-By rapidly dropping the brine temperature on the second flash separator for example by the use of vacuum, scaling is much reduced.
+By rapidly dropping the brine temperature in the second flash separator for example by the use of vacuum, scaling is much reduced.
 That way the second flash steam can be used and the waste brine leaves the process equipment without clogging it.
 Saline solutions will precipitate the silica more quickly than dilute ones, due to higher reaction rate.
 It has thus been shown to be possible to take advantage of the slow scaling rate in dilute geothermal water and operate heat exchangers and binary units within the scaling regime, which would not be possible for brines.

-The water chemistry can be modified by adding chemicals but the sheer volume of fluid that needs to be treated means that only chemicals that can be used in very small concentrations can be considered for cost reasons.
+The water chemistry can be modified by adding chemicals but the sheer volume of fluid that needs to be treated means that only chemicals that can be used in very small concentrations can be considered due to cost reasons.
 One class of chemicals are the so called "scale inhibitors".
 Their main function is usually to affect the surface chemistry rather than a particular chemical reaction.
 Scale inhibitors have been used successfully to stop the precipitation of calcite in wells with low treatment levels, a few milligrams per litre.
 One such inhibitor contains polyacrylates, a polar high molecular weight chain that by surface charge attaches itself immediately to the small calcite crystals as they are formed and prevents them from sticking together and developing a scale.
-For this to work the inhibitor needs to be pumped down into the well through a capillary tube (a small diameter pipe suspended inside the well) deep enough (e.g. 500-800 m) to be mixed with the water before the onset of boiling.
+Inhibitors need to be injected continuously with a chemical metering pump into the well through a small diameter pipe (capillary) deep enough (e.g. 500-800 m) to be mixed with the water before the onset of boiling.